-The gas logs that are available today are much more visually appealing than they used to be.
-Many of these log sets look more like real wood.
-The variety of gas log styles has also grown.
-A greater selection of styles or types of “wood” featured in gas logs is also available, so you’ll easily be able to find a set that is most visually appealing to you.
+Gas logs are much more appealing than they used to be.
+They are made from refractory cement to withstand heat, and many are hand painted based on real-world samples.
+The variety of gas log styles has also grown so you’ll easily be able to find a set that is most visually appealing to you.

-However, as with any gas appliance in your home, you will need to be sure you are taking the proper safety precautions.
+As with any gas appliance in your home, you will need to be sue you are taking the proper safety precautions.
 You’ll still have to have your chimney inspected annually to ensure that the pipes are in good shape, and that your home and family are protected.
-A carbon monoxide detector should also be installed to make sure your home environment remains free and clear of gas leaks.
+A carbon monoxide detector should also be installed so a gas leak won’t happen without your knowledge.

 If you are buying vented gas logs, a good bit of the heat produced by the logs will escape up the chimney.
 With ventless gas logs, all the heat will be emitted into the room.
 Vented gas logs, however, are more realistic with taller, more vivid flames.

 Before purchasing, don’t forget to measure your fireplace and find the right size of logs.
 Check out our measuring guide for info on how to find an attractive and safe size of logs for your fireplace.